bmcano/ResistanceCalculatorApp/README.md

 ## Version 1.3

+Bug Fixes:
+ - fixed bug where app was crashing when a user pressed 'Calculate' with an invalid input and left the screen only to return to a crash.
+ - Fixed a text sizing issue with the text edit box

 ## Version 2.0

+Changes:
+ - Updated UI Design!
+ - An updated look to the app has been added, same general design but with some overall improvements.

 ## Version 2.1

+ - general improvements
+ - bug fixes

 ## Version 2.2

+ - general improvements
+ - bug fixes

 ## Version 2.3

+ - bug fixes

 ## Version 2.4

+Bug Fixes:
+ - Crash fix for Android 7.0/7.1 users

 Current version of the app is `v2.4`.